-Perhaps you'd like to be able to add Microsoft PowerPoint output, web pages, $Skype^{TM}$ video calls, application displays, titles and graphics from NewTek's LiveText or other exotic content to your productions.
-TriCaster supports all such displays from computers on the same network as Network (1 and 2) sources on the Switcher, via the supplied iVGA client application (not required for LiveText).
+Perhaps you'd like to be able to add Microsoft PowerPoint (B) output, web pages, $Skype^{TM}$ video calls, application displays, titles and graphics from NewTek's LiveText or other exotic content to your productions.
+One means by which TriCaster supports all such displays from computers on the same network as Network (1 and 2) sources is the supplied iVGA client application (not required for LiveText).